teresabowe/furniture-restoration-collective/README.md

 - [CSS](https://www.w3.org/Style/CSS/) to style the HTML pages

-- [JavaScript](https://www.javascript.com//) no was used to create custom dropdown menus in forms
+- [JavaScript](https://www.javascript.com//) was used to create custom dropdown menus in forms

 ### Frameworks